tomlea/popthis/README.markdown

 Now you want to preview your e-mails?!?
 You people are never happy!

-Well, I'm a little tipsy, so I'm going to be nice (you can be nice back, but that's another story), and I'm going to let you get at your mails with POP3!
+Well, I'm a little tipsy, so I'm going to be nice, and I'm going to let you get at your mails with POP3!

-Wheeeeeeeee!

-Also, I stole most of the code from [http://snippets.dzone.com/posts/show/5906](http://snippets.dzone.com/posts/show/5906).

-So, erm, yeah.

-It will accept any username, and any password, and will only ever serve up the given dir.

 I hope you like it.
 I do!

-## Usage
+## Usage:

+Start the server:

-    Usage: popthis [port] [path]
+    popthis tmp/mails/

-    Default port: 2220
-    Default path: current working directory
+Now, configure your mail client as follows:

+* Server: **localhost**
+* Protocol: **POP3**
+* Port: **2220**
+* Username: anything
+* Password: anything

+You should now be able to see the contents of your tmp/mails folder in your mail client!

+## Origins:

+I stole most of the code from [here](http://snippets.dzone.com/posts/show/5906)... so credit where credit's due.